 The Women of Brewster Place

-The Women of Brewster Place: The Women of Brewster Place: A Novel in Seven Stories by Gloria Naylor is a beautifully-written collection of stories about seven black women living in Brewster Place.
-Through their stories of love, pain and grief, Naylor builds a community of support, strength, and survival.
-Despite shattered dreams, these women demonstrate the courage to persevere and move forward.
+The Women of Brewster Place: Gloria Naylor’s The Women of Brewster Place: A Novel in Seven Stories is a beautifully woven tapestry of interconnected tales about seven Black women living in a tight-knit urban community.
+Through stories of love, pain, and grief, Naylor creates a vivid portrayal of resilience and support.
+Despite facing shattered dreams and systemic oppression, these women find strength in one another and the courage to persevere.

 The Hate You Give